avictori/practiceyougit/README.md

-# My Notes Reagrding the Water File
+# My Notes Regarding the Water File
 ## Welcome to My Water File

 ### What I did